Functors of actions: Constraining an FA model

-In this work, we are firstly interested to constrain the action models, and not select among the best candidate.
-So if we apply the cosmological inference method, \refEq{eq:marginal_posterior}, for some interesting parameters, such as the physical parameters of the model $\mathcal{S}_{\mathrm{EFT}}$, we can disentagle different models which build the building blocks of nature for Large Scale Structures.
+In this work, we are primarily interested in constraining the models, and selecting between them is secondary.
+So if we apply the cosmological inference method, \refEq{eq:marginal_posterior}, for some interesting parameters, such as the physical parameters of the model $\mathcal{S}_{\mathrm{FA}}$, we can disentangle different models which describe the building blocks of nature for large-scale structures.

-We could also consider that a physical quantity is the actual action, $\phi=S'$, (or using any general formulation of an action \refEq{eq:action_EFT} i.e. $\phi=\mathcal{S}_{EFT}$) using the method described in \refEq{eq:marginal_posterior}, which is basically model selecting among the different scenarios of actions that we have built.
-In practice, this is somewhat a large computational problem and somewhat abstract.
-In order to simplify things and direct ourselves to a more realistic approach, we simplify things here, and we proceed as follows:
+We could also consider that a physical quantity is the actual action, $\phi=S'$, (or using any general formulation of an action \refEq{eq:action_FA} \textit{i.e.} $\phi=\mathcal{S}_{\mathrm{FA}}$) using the method described in \refEq{eq:marginal_posterior}, which is basically model-selection among the different ways of building the action (\textit{i.e.} the different FAs).
+In practice, this is a somewhat large computational problem and fairly abstract.
+In order to simplify things and direct ourselves to a more realistic approach, we consider the following.

-We start by using \refEq{eq:action_EFT_forMCMC} simplified a bit further as:
+Since we are interested to constrain an FA model but we want to effectively apply it to a field theory, we start by using \refEq{eq:action_EFT_forMCMC} simplified a bit further as:

-We make an assumption here, that $S_1$ has some simple polynomial form:
+We make an assumption here, that $S_1$ has some simple Gaussian form:

 and